 Drawing on previously unpublished letters, diaries, and visa records, Michael Dobbs paints a vivid picture of what it was like to live among increasingly hostile neighbors, waiting for "the piece of paper with a stamp" that would determine their fate.
 He describes the expulsion of these "unwanted" German Jews to France in 1940 and their continuing quest for American visas.
 And he recounts the heated debate taking place in the United States over whether or not to admit refugees and the national security threat from "Fifth columnists," both real and imagined.
 The result is a page-turning narrative filled with memorable characters facing life-or-death moments that will resonate with readers today.

 Why did you choose the village of Kippenheim?

 I came across some rare photographs showing the deportation of Kippenheim Jews to Gurs in October 1940.
 I wanted to know what happened to the people in the images after they were forced to leave their homes.
-I discovered that a ten-year-old boy in one of the photographs, Kurt Maier, worked at the Library of Congress in Washington D.C., very close to my place of work, the U.S. Holocaust Memorial Museum.
-I contacted Kurt, who described his incredible luck.
+I discovered that a ten-year-old boy in the photograph below, Kurt Maier, worked at the Library of Congress in Washington D.C., very close to my place of work, the U.S. Holocaust Memorial Museum.
+I contacted Kurt, who described his extraordinary good fortune.
 Following their expulsion from Germany, the family received American visas and were able to reach the United States.
 People featured in several of the other photographs, including Max and Fanny Valfer, were murdered in Auschwitz.
 Starting with these powerful images, I was able to piece together the story of how “a piece of paper with a stamp,” in Dorothy Thompson’s phrase, meant “the difference between life and death” for many German Jews.